Loading Events

 *Steel block, 3”x3” minimum size

-*Sand bag to cushion steel block (or a thick towel, or rubber block – may borrow from shop)
+*Sand bag to cushion steel block (or rubber block*)

 *Scissors

-*Ball pein or chasing hammer* for texturing and flattening
+*Ball pein or domed chasing hammer* for texturing

 *Stamping tools: Swirls, stars, dots, lines (optional)